matis-dk/movieidea/README.md

 MovieIdea can be used everytime you wanna watch a movie, but are unsure about which one.
 The site consists of a simple and lightweight user interface, and extremly easy to use.
-This project had some specific topics, which was my main focus area im trying to address in my learning journey.
+This project had some specific topics, which was my main focus area i was trying to address as a part of my learning journey.
 Those parts was the following:

  - Fetching from a external API endpoint - from TMDb in this case.